bratislava/po-meste-native/README.md

 ### Running on device

 You need the [Expo Go](https://expo.io/client) application installed on your device.
 With Android you only need to scan the QR shown to you after `yarn start`.
-On iOs you may need access to the bratislava expo organisation - ping Martin Pinter to get it.
+On iOs you may need access to the bratislava expo organization - ping Martin Pinter to get it.

-## Deployment

-TODO

 ## Fetching data